 Okay, okay...we’re almost done talking about your morning routine, but this one is helpful.
 Try prepping for your evening in advance to “welcome” yourself home from work.
-Leave yourself a reminder of things that need to be done, make a snack and leave it in the fridge for later, get all the laundry together to be washed.
-Take five minutes before you leave to prepare for your evening so that walking in the door doesn’t feel so overwhelming.
+Leave yourself a reminder of things that need to be done, make a snack and leave it in the fridge for later, and get all the laundry together to be washed.
+Take five minutes before you leave to prepare for your evening so that walking in the door doesn’t feel overwhelming.

-If you still have some energy left, try a low stress exercise like yoga or a gentle jog.
+If you still have some energy left, try a low-stress exercise like yoga or a gentle jog.
 If you’re feeling burnt out, just go for some meditation.
 According to research, exercise can help reduce stress hormones so you can unwind.

 Whether you’re in work clothes or exercise gear, change your clothes as soon as all your tasks are done.
 When you get dressed in the morning, you’re putting your brain into “work mode.”
-Slipping on something comfortable and casual in the evening (if you do it everyday) can help your brain recognize that it’s time to relax.
+Slipping on something comfortable and casual in the evening (if you do it every day) can help your brain recognize that it’s time to relax.